 Worldwide, the vast majority of real estate funds are closed-end funds.
 Most are either listed on the stock exchange in the form real estate investment trusts (REITs) or take the form of unlisted funds reserved for institutional investors and subject to lock-up clauses.
 A small fraction are unlisted funds available to the general public.
 These funds are specific to certain countries: in Europe, France and Germany are the main countries concerned.
-In France, these funds fall into two types: SCPIs (Sociétés Civiles de Placement Immobilier - real estate investment companies), which are alternative investment funds (AIFs) within the meaning of the AIFM Directive and can be closed- or open-ended, and OPCIs (Organismes de Placement Collectif en Immobilier - undertakings for collective investment in real estate).
-In 2019, the capitalisation of open-ended real estate funds represented a small fraction of the total for French UCIs and AIFs (4.3%).
+In France, these funds fall into two types: SCPIs (Sociétés Civiles de Placement Immobilier - real estate investment companies), which can be closed- or open-ended, and OPCIs (Organismes de Placement Collectif en Immobilier - undertakings for collective investment in real estate), both are alternative investment funds (AIFs) within the meaning of the AIFM Directive.
+In 20209, the capitalisation of open-ended real estate funds represented 4% of the total for French UCIs and AIFs.
+Within the EU, this percentage stands at 2%.

-By nature, open-ended funds are exposed to the risk of liquidity mismatch between their assets and liabilities.
+By nature, real estate open-ended funds are exposed to the risk of liquidity mismatch between their assets and liabilities.
 They are vulnerable due to the organisation of their liquidity on the liabilities side, which relies on the fund buying back shares from investors seeking to regain a certain degree of liquidity.
 This mismatch means that liquidity comes at a price and risks breaching the equal treatment principle between shareholders, which can result in a significant change in the fund's risk-return profile.

 Managing this risk is a major concern for management companies, which seek to ensure the liquidity advertised to investors while complying with the fundamental principles of treating investors equitably and preserving market integrity.
 Crisis periods put pressure on liquidity across all markets and trigger waves of withdrawals from all types of investment funds.
-During a crisis, markets are adversely affected by both expectations of declining values and the drying up of transactions, which make valuations uncertain.
+During a crisis, markets are adversely affected by both expectations of declining values and the drying up of transactions, which may make valuations uncertain.